 While most of the topic tags are self-explanatory, some are less so.
 Below are explanations regarding the latter kind:

-ART&CRAFT includes all art and craft except for the separately tagged COIN&POSTAL, FICTION, FILM&TV, MUSIC, PHOTOGRAPHY, and POETRY (so, for example, dance is tagged ART&CRAFT)
+ART&CRAFT includes all art and craft except for the separately tagged COIN&POSTAL, FICTION, FILM&TV, MUSIC, PHOTOGRAPHY, and POETRY (so, for example, posts concerning dance are tagged ART&CRAFT)